awesomemotive/wp-simple-pay-lite/stripe/readme.txt

 == Description ==

-No need to build custom checkout forms from scratch.
 In a few simple steps you can add Stripe's beautiful checkout forms to your WordPress site.
-Stripe's checkout form overlays are continually tested and optimized to maximize customer conversion.
+Stripe's forms are continually tested and optimized to maximize customer conversion.

 **What is Stripe Checkout?**

 *"Stripe Checkout is an embeddable payment form for desktop, tablet, and mobile devices.
 It works within your site—customers can pay instantly, without being redirected away to complete the transaction."*

-If simplicity and accepting credit card payments quickly and painlessly is what you're looking for, this is the plugin for you.
+If accepting credit card payments quickly and painlessly with little setup time is what you're looking for, this plugin is for you.

+WP Simple Pay is not designed to integrate with more complex shopping cart, form builder or membership site plugins.
+Many of those plugins already have their own Stripe integrations.

-This is a **standalone** Stripe checkout plugin.
+This is a standalone Stripe checkout plugin.

 That's it. **No other plugins required.**

-If you're looking to add a shopping cart plugin, integrate with a form builder or add Stripe to your membership site, there are plenty of other great Stripe plugins out there that do that job well, but this one's not it.

 >**[Check out our demos & PRO version](https://wpsimplepay.com/?utm_source=wordpress.org&utm_medium=link&utm_campaign=simple-pay-lite-readme&utm_content=description)**